Go to

 Now, plug these numbers into the formula:

-When you do the calculation, it would look like this:
+When you do the calculation, it will look like this:

 Response Rate = 0.6×100 = 60%